renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - adding a chapter for Organizations!
 - Working the chapters on the Supernatural, and on Cheating Reality.
   - not changing any actual rules text, but pulling down the power-level for magic as described.
+- Add the Brightfeathers, thanks to Sinestro and Morgan.
+- Started working on a writup for the Raptors
+- Added the Knights of the White Tusk.
+- Added the Membership trait.
+- Kept tinkering with the Tempters.
+- Added a section for the Haffa in the Kingdoms write-up.

 Feedback Questions